malsf21/fair-chair/README.md

 ```

-npm install electron-packager -g
+$ npm install electron-packager -g

 ```

 Then, build for what platform you want.
 [Electron Packager](https://github.com/electron-userland/electron-packager) has documentation on how to customize your build options.
-Here's an example:
+We also have defaults, `npm run build-osx` and `npm run build-linux`

 ```

-electron-packager ./ FairChair --platform=darwin --arch=x64
+$ electron-packager ./ FairChair --platform=darwin --arch=x64
+$ npm run build-osx

 ```

+*Note: Application icons don't work right now.
+I'm working on it!*

 ## Credits